pmlopes/vertx-starter/README.md

 ## Release

-When releasing if the JSON files have been touched, the version should be bumped in the index.html, to invalidate caches.
+Increase the version in `package.json` will generate a new `sw.js` cache version and invalidate the old one.